james-millner/jamesmillner.dev/content/posts/6-BlowingOffTheCobwebs/index.md

 moment and welcomed my daughter into the world.

-It's been a turbulent period of learning how to cope with a young human, who's day-to-day routine is eat, sleep, poop, repeat.
+It's been a turbulent period of learning how to cope with a young human, who's day-to-day routine is eat, sleep, poop, cry, repeat.
 But it's been incredibly rewarding, humbling, and fulfilling.

 However, for the time being this part of my life remains in offline mode.
 Especially while we figure out what the hell we're doing!